-- Notre Dame right in the centre of the city in the middle of the Seine on Île de la Cité.
-From the 4th to the 14th centuries, the island was the hub of Paris.
-Today, it is home to Sainte-Chapelle, Notre Dame, a Flower market and the Palais de Justice.
-Oh, and that’s if you forget to count the countless cafés and places to purchase crepes!
+Between the 4th to the 14th centuries, the island was the hub of business and trading life in Paris.
+And now, the Île is home to the likes of Sainte-Chapelle, Notre Dame, a Flower market and the Palais de Justice.
+Oh, and there’s even more if you remember to count the countless cafés and places to purchase crepes!

 As soon as you step in the world famous building, the sheer enormity of the place confronts you.
 At 130 metres long, it’s not surprising that this is the case… But it really does feel like a tardis inside!